MahmoudZayad/Algorithm-Visualizer/README.md

 Written in C++, using SDL2 and IMGui.

 A user interface to allow for visualization of various pathfinding algorithms.
-This project is not yet complete, I intend to add more pathing algorithms and the ability to add more end nodes.

 #### Current Algorithms included:
 Breadth-first, Depth-first, Uniform-cost, Greedy Best-first, and A* search.